-The brilliant witty and charming film director Martin Scorsese, while visiting the hinterland to collect the Cecil B. DeMille award at the Golden Globes, stopped by the local museum for what was billed as a rousing discussion on the future of film there.
-The invitation to appear at the County Museum, LACMA, followed an outspoken public letter in which he upbraided museum director Michael Govan for his precipitous canceling of our film program last July.
+The brilliant witty and charming film director, Martin Scorsese, while visiting the hinterland to collect the Cecil B. DeMille award at the Golden Globes, stopped by the local museum for what was billed as a rousing discussion on the future of film there.
+The invitation to appear at the County Museum, LACMA, followed an outspoken public letter in which Mr. Scorsese upbraided museum director Michael Govan for his precipitous canceling of our 40-year-running film program last July.

 In the event’s weirdest moment Mr. Govan directly asked Mr. Scorsese: “What shall we do?” i.e., about film.
-Scorsese, naturally, dodged the bullet.
+Scorsese dodged the bullet.

-Mr. Govan and his team laid a tremendous egg last summer before he repaired to the Hamptons for deep thinking about the prospects for film at LACMA.
+Mr. Govan and his team laid a tremendous egg last summer (before he repaired to the Hamptons for deep thinking about the prospects for film at LACMA).
 Subsequently he has enjoyed nearly six months of meetings, pow-wows, dinner parties, cocktail hours, tete-a-tetes, probably hundreds of hours to ruminate on this problem.
 We would now like to hear his ideas, his conclusions and plans for film at LACMA.
-We would like evidence of leadership, best solutions, and something real to discuss so we may put this unresolved story behind us.
+We would like evidence of his leadership, best solutions, and something real so we may put this unresolved story behind us.

-During the dialogue, Mr. Govan offered his now-familiar views on “convergence” between twentieth century art and film, viz., Salvador Dali’s film experiments; Fernand Leger did something in film, so did Braque.
-This begs the question whether Picasso ever saw a John Ford western.
+During the Scorsese evening, Mr. Govan paraded his now-familiar views on “convergence” between twentieth century art and film, viz., Salvador Dali’s film experiments; Fernand Leger’s film experimentations, those of Braque.
+This (detour) begs the question whether Picasso ever watched a John Ford western.
 Removing video-art from the equation (a separate category that seems to live pretty well in LACMA art galleries), can’t we just hang Picasso on the gallery wall and fire up Ford on the Bing Theater’s mammoth screen?
 The cost of continuing to do what Ian Birnie has done so well for the last 13 years is about $200,000 a year; LACMA has the money and just needs to allocate it.
-There’s no doubt the film program has enjoyed a big uptick in attendance since the hoopla of last summer — can we please get some aknowledgement of this from Mr. Govan?
+There’s no doubt the film program has enjoyed a big uptick in attendance since the hoopla of last summer.
+Can we please get some acknowledgement of this from Mr. Govan?

 Instead, we are left waiting for Godot to fund a multi-million $$ scheme that addresses art & film and film & art and art & film etc. etc. We were kind of hoping Martin Scorsese would puncture this gaseous balloon with his inimitable straight talk.